 A. The department could issue permits any time between Dec 8th and Feb 8th.

-We will announce to you in advance as to when we will be selling adults use marijuana in Missouri.
+We will announce to you in advance as to when we will be selling adult use marijuana in Missouri.

 A. Yes, persons over twenty-one (21) years of age may purchase up to 3oz of dried, unprocessed marijuana product (flower), or its equivalent, in a single transaction.
 Purchase limits for medical card holders have also been increased from 4 oz to 6 oz of dried, unprocessed marijuana, or its equivalent, in a thirty-day period absent an alternative amount having been authorized by the patient’s certifying physician or nurse practitioner.